Micronauts (comics): Image Comics

 In June 2002, a new series by Image Comics was published for eleven issues before its cancellation in September 2003.
 The same year saw a four-issue limited series featuring Baron Karza's origin and his relationship with the Time Traveler entity.

 Devil's Due Publishing

 In March 2004, a new series was launched by Devil's Due Publishing, mixing new characters with those based on the toy line.
 The series ran for three issues and featured art by former Micronauts artist Pat Broderick.
 More issues were solicited, but never appeared on shelves despite some cover art being released.

 IDW Publishing

-In 2015, IDW Publishing acquired publishing rights from Hasbro to produce new comic books for the Micronauts and Rom the Spaceknight, both formerly popularized by Marvel as licensed properties.
+In 2015, IDW Publishing acquired publishing rights from Hasbro to produce new comic books for the Micronauts and Rom the Space Knight, both formerly popularized by Marvel as licensed properties.
 IDW released the first issue of their Micronauts series in April 2016, with scripts by Cullen Bunn and art by David Baldeon.
 The comic ran for eleven issues from 2016 to 2017.
 It was followed by two five-issue miniseries Micronauts: Wrath of Karza and Rom & the Micronauts which were released between 2017 and 2018.

+IDW also featured Micronauts prominently in their crossover epic - Revolution.
+Released from September to November 2016, the crossover featured characters from various licensed toy lines IDW held the right to such as Transformers and GI Joe.
+The main line featured a preview issue and five regular issues, plus eight one shot tie-in issues across the various lines, one of which was Micronauts: Revolution.

+Marvel Comics (2023–present)

+In May 2023, Marvel renewed their license with Hasbro.
+In May 2024, a Marvel Omnibus was released that collected the original Micronauts series.